canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

-On a machine that runs an Ubuntu release for which the `esm-apps` service is available, but not yet attached to an Ubuntu Pro subscription, there will be a message notifying the user that there may be more security updates available through ESM.
+On a machine that runs an Ubuntu release for which the `esm-apps` service is available, but not yet attached to an Ubuntu Pro subscription, there will be a message notifying the user that there may be more security updates available through ESM Apps.

 ```
 Expanded Security Maintenance for Applications is not enabled.